ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 ### Development

 The package developed organically over the span of several years, initially as a proof-of-concept, with features bolted on over time.
-Paul Obrecht kindly contributed the data set autodocumentation code and provided in-house testing.
+[Paul Obrecht](https://github.com/paulobrecht) kindly contributed the data set autodocumentation code and provided in-house testing.
 As it gained usage internally, we thougt it might be useful to others, and so began the process of releasing it publicly.

 #### rOpenSci

-`DataPackageR` was a departure from the [usual tools](http://www.gregfinak.com/#software) we develop, which live mostly on [BioConductor](http://bioconductor.org).
+`DataPackageR` was a departure from the [usual tools](http://www.gregfinak.com/#software) we develop, which live mostly on [Bioconductor](http://bioconductor.org).
 We thought the [rOpenSci](http://ropensci.org) community would be a good place to release the package and reach a wider, more diverse audience.

 #### The onboarding process